-Poly- $\beta$ -hydroxybutyrate (PHB) production from CO2 has the potential to reduce the production cost of this biodegradable polyesters, and also to make the material more sustainable compared to utilization of sugar feedstocks.
+Poly-β-hydroxybutyrate (PHB) production from CO2 has the potential to reduce the production cost of this biodegradable polyesters, and also to make the material more sustainable compared to utilization of sugar feedstocks.
 In our present studies we have introduced a cyanobacterial strain, Synechocystsis sp.
 PCC 6714 as PHB producer and potentially interesting candidate strain for process optimization.
-Under controlled defined conditions of a photobioreactor the Synechocystsis sp.
+Under defined controlled conditions of a photobioreactor Synechocystsis sp.
 PCC 6714 can accumulate up to 18 % dry cell weight PHB under nutrient limitation from CO2.
-We aim on developing a process for the production of PHB utilizing CO2 and sunlight as carbon and energy sources.
-The process would make sensibility both from economical as well as ecological point of view when a sufficiently high productivity can be obtained.
-To this end our main focus is cyanobacterial strain improvement using bioprocess optimization tools and direct evolution approach.
+We aim to develop a process for the production of PHB utilizing CO2 and sunlight as carbon and energy sources.
+The process would be sensible both from an economical as well as an ecological point of view when a sufficiently high productivity can be obtained.
+To that end our main focus is cyanobacterial strain improvement using bioprocess optimization tools and media development.
 We avoid genetic engineering in order to enable future possibilities of outdoor open-pond cultivations.
-Using direct evolution approach we have been successfully able to enhance the PHB productivity by 2 fold from CO2.
-Our results add reliability and sound basis to the field and indicate the potential of the strain for further developments towards productivity in industrial scale.
+Using bioprocess optimization tools we have been successfully able to enhance the PHB productivity from CO2.
+Our results add reliability and sound basis to the field and indicate the potential of the strain for further development towards industrial scale production.